Financial-Times/origami/MIGRATION.md

 Google Plus was deprecated during the previous major version.
 It has now been removed.

+### Custom classnames

+It's no longer possible to customise the class name used in `o-share`, use the `o-share` classes instead.

 ## Migrating from v5.x.x to v6.x.x

 o-share v6 introduces a breaking change that you may need to update in your product: